dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 📍
 *See this track on our [music map 🗺️]()*
 </center>
-From a secluded cabin in
+From a secluded cabin in a lush forrest in Poland, Indygo takes us through an exploration of the simple majesty of the world all around us, and the world that we are.
+The video shows one woman making this discoverr,

 🕵 Discovered with  views,  likes on Youtube